hubertdudapl/MAS-installation/README.md

 # MAS-installation for busy people
-The purpose of the project is to provide a quick and effective way how to install MAS Manager (bare-metal), capitalizing on existing resources.
+The purpose of the project is to provide a quick and effective tutorial how to install MAS Manage (bare-metal, within reasonable hardware requirements), capitalizing on existing resources.
 It covers:
 - [OpenShift](doc/ocp.md)
 - [MAS Core](doc/core.md)
 - [MAS Manage](docs/manage.md)